cloudflare/cloudflare-docs/content/registrar/why-choose-cloudflare/whois-redaction.md

 - Registrant state/province
 - Registrant country

 Cloudflare still maintains the authoritative, unredacted, record of your WHOIS data.
 You can modify this information at any time in.
-Refer to Change WHOIS redaction for more information.
+Refer to [Registrant contact updates](/registrar/account-options/domain-contact-updates) for more information.

 ## What is RDAP?